reyvaz/steel-defect-segmentation/README.md

 The ensemble for the 2nd step consists of UNet++ (Zhou et al., 2019) based CNNs, all with EfficientNet backbones versions B0-B5.

-**Re-running the Notebook**
+**Running the Notebook**

-- Open the notebook in Colab and select TPU as accelerator (recommended).
+- Open the notebook in Colab and select TPU as accelerator.
 - Update the GCS Path as indicated in the notebook
 - Run all